PatrickMcGrath29/thegoodland/content/posts/2025-07-14-christ-our-true-jubilee.md

 > <sup> **10** </sup>And you shall consecrate the fiftieth year, and proclaim liberty throughout all the land to all its inhabitants.
 It shall be a Jubilee for you; and each of you shall return to his possession, and each of you shall return to his family.\
 > — Leviticus 25:10

-Every 50 years the Israelites would blow a rams horn, throughout all of the land, and proclaim the year of Jubilee.
+Every 50 years the Israelites would blow a ram's horn, throughout all of the land, and proclaim the year of Jubilee.
 On the year of Jubilee all of the slaves were to be set free, and everyone who had sold their land was to have it returned to them.
 The year of Jubilee was a Sabbath year, during which the Israelites were not to work, but instead rest in the provision of God towards them.

 The year of Jubilee is something very consequential and meaningful in the heart of God.
-The observance of the Jubilee year wasn't a suggestion from God.
-It was a commandment.
+The observance of the Jubilee year wasn't a suggestion from God—it was a command.
 In fact, it was one of the last commandments He gave to Moses on the top of Mount Sinai.
 He was commanding His people that they would observe this year of release and restoration.
 In this commandment we see the heart of our Father.
 He is One who desires to bring His people into liberty.
 He desires to set His people free from oppression and captivity.

 ### Christ is our True Jubilee